jsonh-org/Jsonh/README.md

 age = 20
 ```

-Whereas JSON is hierarchical and unambiguous, it's not immediately clear what the attributes in TOML refer to.
+Whereas JSON is hierarchical and unambiguous, it's not immediately clear what the attributes in TOML refer to (especially double-bracket attributes like `[[example]]`).
 Additionally, if you want values that are objects, you end up using JSON anyway, making the TOML syntax inconsistent.

 ### Objection!